-On Wednesday’s Philosophy in Action Radio, I interviewed emergency medicine physician Dr. Doug McGuff about “Avoiding the Emergency Room.”
+On Wednesday’s episode of Philosophy in Action Radio, I interviewed emergency medicine physician Dr. Doug McGuff about “Avoiding the Emergency Room.”
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed:

 - Enhanced M4A Feed: Subscribe via iTunes or another podcast player

 - Standard MP3 Feed: Subscribe via iTunes or another podcast player

 People often think of major medical disasters as unpredictable “black swan” events.
 In fact, emergency physicians see the same injuries from the same causes time and again, and ordinary people can lessen those risks by their own choices.
 Dr. McGuff explained the risks, how to mitigate them, and how to best cope if you or a loved one lands in the emergency room.